Make a Mezuzah with your kid (or a whole class).

 See Make a Mezuzah Scroll page for simple, printable templates and instructions on how to create training scrolls (toddlers to teens).

-Make your own mezuzah case with found materials for free.
-Show your child a variety of mezuzah cases (at a gift shop, a synagogue, online, etc.) and then hunt together for appropriate materials.
+First, show your child a variety of mezuzah cases (at a gift shop, a synagogue, online, etc.) and then hunt together for appropriate materials.
 Anything longer than it is wide is fair game.

-Some examples: empty glue stick, empty matchbox, toothbrush holder, empty half of a walnut shell, paper cylinder, empty dental floss cylinder or box, toilet paper tube, cardboard tube from a dry cleaner hanger, fat straw (like the kind in bubble tea), dried-up broad-tipped marker (with insides pulled out), four large craft sticks (aka popsicle sticks) glued together to form a rectangular prism, flexible and rigid plastic tubing, PVC pipe, small toothpaste boxes, empty lipbalm tube, and so on.
+Some examples: empty glue stick, matchbox, toothbrush holder, empty half of a walnut shell, paper cylinder, empty dental floss cylinder, toilet paper tube, cardboard tube from a dry cleaner hanger, fat straw (like the kind in bubble tea), dried-up broad-tipped marker (with insides pulled out), four large craft sticks (aka popsicle sticks) glued together to form a rectangular prism, flexible and rigid plastic tubing, PVC pipe, small toothpaste boxes, empty lipbalm tube, and so on.

 BUT FIRST, WHAT IS A MEZUZAH?